jklintan/Cloth-Simulation/README.md

 ## Sources and attribution

-The 2D plot of the spring-damper system is built and developed with the help of Auralius Manurung's [Matlab Project of a Deformable Object](https://www.mathworks.com/matlabcentral/fileexchange/52931-deformable-object-with-interconnected-mass-spring-damper).
+The 2D plot of the spring-damper system is built upon the approach of Auralius Manurung's [Matlab Project of a Deformable Object](https://www.mathworks.com/matlabcentral/fileexchange/52931-deformable-object-with-interconnected-mass-spring-damper) that uses the nodes system from the navigation toolbox in Matlab to represent the masses in the lattice.